mark-watson/hy-lisp-python-book/manuscript/kgcreator.md

 The application we develop here, the Knowledge Graph Creator (which I often refer to as KGCreator) is a utility that I use to generate small Knowledge Graphs from input text.

-Knowledge Engineering is a discipline from the 1990s for organizing data and in-house knowledge.
-I view KGs as an extension of this earlier work.
+Knowledge engineering and knowledge representation are disciplines that started in the 1980s and are still both current research topics and used in industry.
+I view linked data, the semantic web, and KGs as extensions of this earlier work.

-There are two general types of KGs that are widely used in industry and that we will cover here.
-Property graphs, as used in Neo4J, are general graphs that place no restrictions on the number of links a graph node may have and allow general data structures to be stored as node data and for the property links between nodes.
-Semantic web data as represented by subject/property/value RDF triples are more constrained but support powerful logic inferencing to better use data that is implicit in a graph but not explicitly stated (i.e., data is more easily inferred).
+We base our work here on RDF.
+There is a general type of KGs that are also widely used in industry and that we will not cover here: property graphs, as used in Neo4J.
+Property graphs are general graphs that place no restrictions on the number of links a graph node may have and allow general data structures to be stored as node data and for the property links between nodes.
+Property links can have attributes, like nodes in the graph.

+Semantic web data as represented by subject/property/value RDF triples are more constrained than property graphs but support powerful logic inferencing to better use data that is implicit in a graph but not explicitly stated (i.e., data is more easily inferred).

 We covered RDF data in some detail in the last chapter.
 Here we will implement a toolset for converting unstructured text into RDF data using a few schema definitions from [schema.org](https://schema.org/).
 I believe in both the RDF and the general graph database approaches but here we will just use RDF.